good-labs/greater-good-affirmation/docs/pages/about.md

 permalink: /
 ---

 ## What is it?

-The [Greater Good Affirmation](https://www.github.com/good-labs/greater-good-affirmation) is an affirmation for a community with one or more open source projects to take to assert that the project exists for the greater good.
+The [Greater Good Affirmation](https://www.github.com/good-labs/greater-good-affirmation) is an affirmation for an open source project or community to take to assert that the initiative exists for the greater good.
 It originated with the spirit behind [this call](https://vsoch.github.io/2019/transparency/) for open source transparency.